Patreon/platform-documentation/source/includes/_endpoints_v2.md

 published_at | string (UTC ISO format) | Datetime that the creator most recently published (made publicly visible) the campaign.
 Can be null. pledge_url | string | Relative (to patreon.com) URL for the pledge checkout flow for this campaign. patron_count | integer | Number of patrons pledging to this creator. discord_server_id | string | The ID of the external discord server that is linked to this campaign.
-Null if none.
 Can be null. google_analytics_id | string | The ID of the Google Analytics tracker that the creator wants metrics to be sent to.
-Null if none.
-Can be null. earnings_visibility | string | Controls the visibility of the total earnings in the campaign
+Can be null. earnings_visibility | string | Controls the visibility of the total earnings in the campaign.

 ### Campaign Relationships